Namikelwa/Namikelwa/README.md

 - 🔭 I’m currently working on ...
 Vector Atlas *Mosquito IR Project*
 - 🌱 I’m currently learning ... *To generate bioinformatics workflows in nextflow*
-- 👯 I’m looking to collaborate on ... *AMR projects*
+- 👯 I’m looking to collaborate on ... *Vector Control projects*
 - 💬 Ask me about ... *Bioinformatics, Mozzies and Molecular Biology*
 - 📫 How to reach me: ... *selinenams@gmail.com*
 - ⚡ Fun fact: ... **everything you've ever wanted is on the other side of fear**.